smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 - **Script name**:                  The name of the Script that was executed at each date and time.
 - **Replay job user name**:         The name of the IBM i User ID that was specified to run the script.
 - **Replay job return code**:       The code returned by the script control job.
 The interpretation of the code appears to the right of the code in pink text.
 - **OPRLOGF10 data member name**:   For technical support use, this is the name of the data member that was added to the script log file OPRLOGF10, in which the actual script logging data was stored.
-The member name is comprised of an initial letter "O" followed by digits 2 through 10 of the SAM job name (if OpCon/xps executed the job in normal mode "O") or all 6 digits of the IBM i controlling job (if the job was executed in the debug mode "A").
+The member name is comprised of an initial letter "O" followed by digits 2 through 10 of the SAM job name (if OpCon executed the job in normal mode "O") or all 6 digits of the IBM i controlling job (if the job was executed in the debug mode "A").
 - **Job date**:                     The date when this Script was executed.
 - **Job time**:                     The time when this Script was executed.
 - **IBM i control job name**:       The name of the IBM i job that controlled the script execution.